Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to analysts, in the current geopolitical context, the EU has only one real option - to maintain its own approach to international issues and not align with the US or China.

-But to do this, according to analysts at The Conversation, the EU needs to strengthen its defence and technological capabilities, cultivate and develop its own geopolitical identity, and strengthen its strategic autonomy.
+But to do this, according to analysts at The Conversation, the EU needs to strengthen its defense and technological capabilities, cultivate and develop its own geopolitical identity, and strengthen its strategic autonomy.

 As for China, the EU can and should continue to develop its risk mitigation strategy, while also distinguishing itself, as it has always done, from the US, thus presenting itself as a potentially friendly partner when needed.

-For the US, the EU must continue to emphasize the shared values of the two powers, while trying to rebalance the relationship and reduce dependence, especially on defense issues.
+For the US, the EU must continue to emphasize the two powers' shared values, while trying to rebalance the relationship and reduce dependence, especially on defense issues.

-There is no doubt that this new era of authoritarian politics does not bode well for the EU – a superpower that thrives on values and considers the protection of international rules to be an important feature.
+There is no doubt that this new era of authoritarian politics does not bode well for the EU – a superpower that thrives on values and sees the protection of international rules as a key feature.

 European Commission President Ursula von der Leyen urged “Europe to change course.”
 However, her call for action did not raise many eyebrows.
 After all, she has repeated that call many times since her election six years ago…